From the Cook

 Tips & Tricks (5)

-- Warm Your Dairy First 🥛Heat butter and milk together before adding to hot potatoes—this prevents temperature shock and creates an impossibly silky, lump-free texture without overworking the potatoes.
+- Warm Your Dairy First 🥛Heat the butter and milk together before adding to hot potatoes to prevent the mixture from cooling down, ensuring creamier results without overworking the potatoes.

-- Salt the Cooking Water Generously 🧂Make your boiling water taste like seawater (salt the potatoes from within) rather than just seasoning at the end; this builds flavor throughout and reduces the need for excess salt afterward.
+- Salt the Cooking Water Generously 🧂Season your boiling water like pasta water with 1-2 tablespoons of salt; this flavors the potatoes from within and reduces the need for excessive salt adjustment at the end.

 Recipe Facts